Are you a woman over 40 and wondering what may be contributing to you not feeling well and your current health condition?

 Daily environment – people you’re around, family, friends, work, the “world”

-Genes – You don’t have control of your genetics.
+Genetics – You don’t have control of your genetics.
 You were born to who you were born to, and you can’t change that.
-But if you are aware your family history has some types of health issues in it, then you need to do everything within your control to stay healthy and prevent yourself from getting that or others.
+But if you are aware your family history has some types of health issues in it, then you can prepare to do everything within your control to stay healthy and prevent yourself from getting that condition.

-For example, I’ve had a client who had a parent who had diabetes, was obese, ate only junk food, didn’t exercise, had a negative attitude, and didn’t do anything to herself emotionally, physically, spiritually – you get the picture.
+Here’s an example of a client I worked with.
+Sarah (name changed) had one parent who had diabetes, was obese, ate only junk food, didn’t exercise, had a negative attitude, and didn’t do anything to herself emotionally, physically, spiritually – you get the picture.
+Sarah was already overweight, had pre-diabetes, skipped meals and frequently ate fast food, exercised only occasionally, and was feeling a bit depressed.

-So my client wanted to do whatever she could to prevent herself from metabolic issues like getting diabetes type 2 as she aged.
-At first it was for outer beauty; she didn’t want to gain any more weight and wanted to avoid premature aging or slow it down.
+Sarah decided she wanted to do whatever she could to prevent herself from further metabolic issues like full blown diabetes type 2 as she aged.
+At first it was for outer beauty; she didn’t want to gain any more weight and wanted to avoid premature aging.

 So you see, sometimes it’s a simple fix.
+Maybe you only need to change one thing.
 And sometimes it takes a little more digging.

 “Health is like money, we never have a true idea of its value until we lose it.”